 8.1 Previous Moral Panics

-The superintelligence narrative shares features with historical cases of manufactured technological fear:
+The superintelligence narrative shares features with historical technology fears:

-GMO opposition: Genetic modification was framed as "playing God" with unknowable consequences, leading to prohibition in many jurisdictions despite scientific consensus on safety for approved applications.
+GMO opposition: Framed as unknowable consequences, leading to prohibition despite safety consensus.

-Encryption debates: Cryptography was framed as enabling terrorism and child exploitation, justifying export controls and backdoor requirements despite undermining legitimate security.
+Encryption debates: Framed as enabling crime, justifying controls despite undermining security.

 8.2 The Unique Danger Here